arrayatzero/community/README.md

 ### How to send us feedback and report bugs

-Just browse the issues list, add reactions to existing tickets or create new ones.
-If you are interesed in our products, chances are you already have a GitHub account, that's why we chose this channel for gathering your feedback.
+If you are interesed in our products, chances are you already have a GitHub account.
+To send us your feedback, just browse the issues list, add reactions to existing tickets or create new ones.